rdebowski/xcommerce-structure-accounts/README.md

 - ConsentProcessingContactData
 - CanSeeDiscountPrices

- There were prepared, to extend behaviors of account.
-I was wondering should I keep it for you or remove it, then I ask myselg but why not show them?
+ There were prepared, to extend behaviors of an account.
+I was wondering should I keep it for you or remove it, then I ask myself but why not show them?
 It's better to show some more exmamples then less.
 So I keep it with faith it will help someone in her/his needs.